SEARCH

 Of course.
 Chop them into your salad, or lightly sauté them with other greens.
 They go well in soups or mixed with cooked beans.

 For sure.
-Use beet greens the same as you would use kale, or mustard greens.
-They do give out a bit of reddish color, especially the stem.
-You may want to cook the stems apart is some water for 20 min, then discard the stem and use the water to make pinkish rice.
+Use beet greens the same way you would kale or mustard greens.
+They do give off a bit of reddish color, especially the stem.
+You may want to cook the stems apart in some water for 20 minutes, then discard the stems and use the water to make pinkish rice.

 Can you eat artichoke leaves?

-Can you eat the seeds of squash like pumpkin seeds?
+Can you eat squash seeds like pumpkin seeds?

 Can you eat the peal of the Kiwi?

-Yes, you can eat the kiwi, the same way you would eat an apple.
-I hope you eat the apple with its peal, as well as pears.
+Yes, you can eat a kiwi the same way you would an apple.
+Eat the apples with their peels (ideally organic, or scrubbed), and the same goes for pears.

-Can you eat the liquid on the top of the yogurt?
+Can you eat the liquid on top of the yogurt?

 Can you eat the seeds of peppers?